 The hustle and bustle of the holidays is here.
-And this season, it's more important than ever to make sure your immune system is in tip-top shape so you can enjoy the excitement of shopping, cooking and celebrating.
+And during this time of year, it's more important than ever to make sure your immune system is in tip-top shape so you can enjoy the excitement of shopping, cooking and celebrating.

-While there's nothing you can do to completely protect yourself from catching the common cold, the flu, or another pesky virus, there are some things you can do to stay as healthy as possible during the holidays.
+While there's nothing you can do to completely protect yourself from catching the common cold, the flu, COVID-19, or another pesky virus, there are some things you can do to stay as healthy as possible during the holidays.

 Enjoy the holiday food splurge, but eat mindfully

 Eating foods filled with nutrients, vitamins and minerals will help boost your immune system.
 That's why it's important to eat your fruits and vegetables and limit junk food that contains loads of sugar.
 But let's be honest, it's the holidays.
 And, after the year we've had, it's OK to indulge every once in awhile.

 If you're going to splurge, do it mindfully.
 Mindful eating External Site is when you're aware and in the moment while consuming food.
 Instead of eating that cookie or candy in front of the TV, eat it without distractions and enjoy every bite.
 Eating mindfully can help you enjoy a meal and the experience of eating, which might help with moderation and restraint down the road.

 Limit your stress as much as possible

 The holidays are often dubbed the most wonderful time of the year, but they can also be stressful.
 And, while short-term stress is something that everyone deals with from time to time, long-term stress can start to have an impact on your health — disrupting your digestive, cardiovascular and reproductive systems External Site just to name a few.